For urgent consular assistance call

 More information:

-Health facilities are limited.
+Health facilities are basic and limited.

 If you are ill or injured, you'll need to be evacuated to Nairobi, Kenya or another place with better facilities.
 Medical evacuation can be very expensive.